Clear Cache

 productFinder.clearCache();Performance Notes

-- Clearing by key: $O(1)$ operation.
+- Clearing by key:

-- Memory Impact: Immediately frees memory used by cleared cache entries.
+O(n)operation (wherenis the number of cache entries). - Memory Impact: Immediately frees memory used by cleared cache entries.

 - Thread Safety: Cache operations are synchronous and thread-safe.